masasakano/sub_object/.github/README.md

 The variable `sub` uses up about the same memory of `src`.
-If a great number of `sub` is created and held alive, the total memory used by the process can become quicly multifold, even by orders of magnitude.
+If a great number of `sub` is created and held alive, the total memory used by the process can become quickly multifold, even by orders of magnitude.

 This is where this class comes in handy.
 For example, a parsing program applied to a huge text document with a complex grammar may hold a number of